ROCm/rccl/docs/install/installation.rst

     -i|--install               Install RCCL library (see --prefix argument below) -j|--jobs                  Specify how many parallel compilation jobs to run ($nproc by default) -l|--local_gpu_only        Only compile for local GPU architecture --amdgpu_targets        Only compile for specified GPU architecture(s).
-For multiple targets, seperate by ';' (builds for all supported GPU architectures by default)
+For multiple targets, separate by ';' (builds for all supported GPU architectures by default)
        --no_clean              Don't delete files if they already exist --npkit-enable          Compile with npkit enabled
        --openmp-test-enable    Enable OpenMP in rccl unit tests